Skip to main content

 The Action and Expression principle examines ways to support the variability Opens in a new windowwith which learners navigate a learning environment and express what they have learned.
 Just as we discovered with the other two UDL principles, learners differ in the ways that they can express what they value, know, and can do.
 Learners communicate optimally in certain modalities depending on the context and learning materials.
 There is no singular means of action and expression that will be optimal for all learners in all contexts.
 As such, providing various options for action and expression is essential for responding to the needs and talents of the widest range of learners possible.

 Action and expression also require strategy, practice, and organization, which are other areas in which learners can differ.
 The Multiple Means of Action and Expression principle (the “how” of learning) helps us provide options and supports so everyone can learn, create, and share in ways that work for them.
-The essential goal of this principle is to facilitate the growth of strategic, goal-directed, lifelong learning skills.
+The essential goal of this principle is to facilitate the growth of strategic, action-oriented, lifelong learning skills.
 This video reviews the part of the UDL framework that considers the Action and Expression principle.

 Introduction to Multiple Means of Action and Expression 3:43 min